lawrencegripper/ebpf-cgroup-firewall/README.md

 # eBPF CGroup Outbound Firewall

-Doesn't it suck that firewalls are IP based and you can't easily track which process made a blocked request?
+Doesn't it suck that firewalls are IP based and you can't easily track which process made a request?

 This projects aims fix that.